Mtang000/100-Days-of-AI-Engineering./README.md

   *Day 15 - Model Predicts Humans nexts number.
   Model trains on the user input and adapts in real time, then predicts.
   Weak point :
     It's predicts kinda useless because it predicts before the user input so the user can always change the input.

+  *Day 16 - Multi-Class Softmax Routing baseed on human sentences.
+  Model trains on the human sentences and calculate three possibility to predict.
+  Weak point :
+    It doesnt have any weak point but its very limiting.